-The main Objective of the study was to know the Body Composition and different Socio-Economic Status of High Schools Students.
-240 students were selected purposively from the 3 government high schools of Anand District of Gujarat, in which 120 were male and other 120 were female students.
+The main objective of the study was to know the Body Composition and different Socio-Economic Status of High Schools Students.
+240 students were selected purposively from the 03 government high schools of Basti District of Uttar Pradesh State, in which 120 were male and other 120 were female students.
 All subjects were selected with the help of simple random sampling technique.
 The collected data was analyzed by using 2x4 ANNOVA, to test the significance of the results.
 The level of significance was kept at 0.05 to test the hypothesis.
 After Analysis following conclusions were drawn: I) there was significant deference in height dimension body composition among the students of deferent socioeconomic status school.
-II) It was found that there was significant deference in fat percentage dimension of body composition among the students of deferent socioeconomic status school.
+II) It was found that there was significant deference in fat percentage dimension of body composition among the students of deferent socioeconomic status school and it was also found that there was significant deference in BMI dimension of body composition among the students of deferent socioeconomic status school.

 Keywords: Body Composition, Socio-economic Status & High School Students.
-Introduction: